Sarah-okolo/website-speech-navigation/README.md

 # website-speech-navigation

-This repositiory contains code showing the implementation of speech navigation funcitonlity on a websiste using JavaScript's Speech Recognition API.
+This repository contains code showing the implementation of speech navigation functionality on a website using JavaScript's Speech Recognition API.

+You can check out the [live website](https://website-speech-navigation.netlify.app/) of this source code.